wr/beonos/README.md

 ---

+## Buy a board

+You can order your own Beonos Controller from [PCBway](https://www.pcbway.com/project/shareproject/Beonos_Controller_80184a3d.html)

 ## What is it?

 A small ESP32-C6-powered custom PCB that splices into a Beogram's keyboard cable, reads what the turntable is doing, and sends play/pause/stop commands.
 The result is a 'smart' vintage turntable that behaves like a digital Sonos source.